hello-nyxo/nyxo-app/README.md

 `Undefined symbols for architecture x86_64: "_OBJC_CLASS_$_RCTReconnectingWebSocket", referenced from: objc-class-ref in libReact.a(RCTPackagerConnection.o) ld: symbol(s) not found for architecture x86_64 clang: error: linker command failed with exit code 1 (use -v to see invocation)`

 Delete your Derived data

+## If you run into an Xcode build input file error

+If you see a build error like this:

+`error: Build input file cannot be found: '/...path/Nyxo.app/PlugIns/NyxoTests.xctest/NyxoTests' (in target 'NyxoTests' from project 'Nyxo')`

+Switch your XCode Build System to `Legacy Build System`

 ## Resetting bundlers etc.